When the heavyweight division is booming, there really is no division like it.

 His most famous victory was in front of 20,000 fans in the 'Fight of the Century' against James J. Jeffries in 1910.
 He would continue to fight until the ripe age of 60 before retiring after seven defeats in nine fights.

-More than 100 years after being convicted for violating the Mann Act, president Donald Trump granted full pardon to Johnson in 2018.
+More than 100 years after being convicted for violating the Mann Act, President Donald Trump granted a full pardon to Johnson in 2018.